A partnership with Orfalea College of Business and the Center for Innovation & Entrepreneurship

-Kennedy Library and Orfalea College of Business announce the 7th annual Pitch Perfect Competition!
+Kennedy Library and Orfalea College of Business announce the 7th annual Pitch Perfect Competition in partnership with the Cal Poly Center for Innovation & Entrepreneurship!
 Through the generosity of Orfalea College of Business, this year’s Pitch Perfect Competition offers $25,000 in prizes and funding to make your big idea a reality.

 Round One Deadline: February 23, 2015 at 11:59PM.
 Read the details and apply below!